nlfiedler/zorigami/NOTES.md

     - entries:
         + byte length (4 bytes)
         + data
+    - compressed using gzip, if the result is smaller
     - name is SHA256 of everything above ++ `.pack`
 * encrypted pack file format
     - header: `C4PX` (rot13 of `P4CK`)